vmware/photon/docs/photon_troubleshoot/resetting-a-lost-root-password.md

 ![The series of commands to reset the root password](images/resetpw.png)

 After the Photon OS machine reboots, log in with the new root password.

+## Resetting the failed logon count
+Resetting the root password will not reset the failed logon count, if you've had to many failed attempts, you may not be able to logon after resetting the password.

+You will know if this is the case, if you see `Account locked due to X failed logins` at the photon console.

+To reset the count, before you unmount the filesystem, run the following...

+	/sbin/pam_tally2 --reset --user root